-"Collaboration" "Inclusion" "Individual Needs" Whether considered individually or in combination, expectations contemporary administrators and teachers in rural schools with benefits, challenges, and expectations.
-With the chronic shortage of special education teachers nationwide (Robinson et al., 2019), especially in areas (Schulte & Justeson, administrators in rural schools must maximize the skills and talents of all teachers.
-Faced with limited resources and spaces, administrators in rural schools must work to provide the best possible education for all students while accommodating students' diverse backgrounds developmental needs.
+"Collaboration" "Inclusion" "Individual Needs" Whether considered individually or in combination, expectations these contemporary bombard administrators and teachers in rural schools with benefits, challenges, and expectations.
+With the chronic shortage of special education teachers nationwide (Robinson et al., 2019), especially in rural areas (Schulte & Justeson, 2019). administrators in rural schools must maximize the skills and talents of all teachers.
+Faced with limited resources and spaces, administrators in rural schools must work to provide the best possible education for all students while accommodating students' diverse backgrounds and varied developmental needs.
 When collaborating to meet the needs of all students, special education and general education teachers together face the challenges of inadequate resources and instructional options in their schools.